Skip to content

 How do you pay off your loan?

-When it comes to paying off your loan, want to do it in a number of small instalments.
+When it comes to paying off your loan, most people want to do it in a number of small instalments.
 Some of our customers choose to pay little and often when they can, but if you’d rather stick to a budget with more structured payments, you can choose to pay at the same time each week or month.
-Alternatively, you can pay the loan off in full in one go if ou'd prefer.
+Alternatively, you can pay the loan off in full in one go if you'd prefer.

 If you're able to, you also have the option of paying your loan off before the 6 months is up.
 Some people prefer this option, as they don't have to pay as much interest.
 It's always important to make absolutely sure you're in the financial situation to do so before you take this plunge.
 But the good news is that pawnbroking is flexible, so many people are able to find that this service suits their needs perfectly.